ttscoff/howzit_old/README.md

 ## Anatomy of a Build Notes File

-Howzit relies on there being a file in the current directory with a name that starts with "build" and an extension of `.md`, `.txt`, or `.markdown`, e.g. `buildnotes.md`.
+Howzit relies on there being a file in the current directory with a name that starts with "build" or "howzit" and an extension of `.md`, `.txt`, or `.markdown`, e.g. `buildnotes.md` or `howzit.txt`.
 This note contains topics such as "Build" and "Deploy" with brief notes about each topic in Markdown (or just plain text) format.

+> Tip: Add "buildprivate.md" to your global gitignore (`git config --get core.excludesfile`).
+In a project where you don't want to share your build notes, just name the file "buildprivate.md" instead of "buildnotes.md" and it will automatically be ignored.

 The topics of the notes are delineated by Markdown headings, level 2 or higher, with the heading being the title of the topic.
 I split all of mine apart with h2s.
 For example, a short one from the little website I was working on yesterday: